kengz/aiva-doc/source/includes/_DEVELOPMENT.md

 AIVA is created as an A.I. general purpose interface for developers.
 You can implement any features, use it simultaneously on the major platforms, and code in multiple languages.
 This solves the problem that many bots out there are are too specific, often bounded to one chat platform, and can only be developed in one language.

-It has a NLP parser and KB brain out of the box.
-We take care of the crucial backend and system, so *developers can focus on things that matter*.

 Since it is a generic interface, you can focus on writing your app/module.
 When done, plugging it into AIVA shall be way more trivial than writing a whole app with a MEAN stack or Rails to serve it.